Food and drink

 After the loss of the war in 1864, Germans moved to the newly occupied Southern Jutland, amongst them where skilled sausage makers.

 Each sausage maker had his own recipes who were passed down from father to son and it is these recipes which grounded one of the most famous product still known today; the South Jutland sausage.

-The has been few alterations to the recipes through time, descendants followed the development and today there are all sorts of tastes amongst sausages, however one of the most famous and beloved sausages of South Jutland is Kartoffelspegepølsen (sausage containing meat, seasoning and boiled potato)
+There has been few alterations to the recipes through time, however descendants followed the development and today there are all sorts of tastes amongst sausages.
+One of the most famous and beloved sausages of South Jutland is Kartoffelspegepølsen (sausage containing meat, seasoning and boiled potato)

 A good selected glass of wine or bear must accompany a nice dinner.
 We are lucky to have wine yards, good wine specialists and a microbrewery in our area.